benaston/NFeature/readme.md

  - all dependencies must be established
  - checking the feature's availability will throw an exception (because it is now always available by deinition)
+ -

+**NOTE: this is pre-release quality software.
+There will be bugs/inaccuracies in the documentation.
+If you find an issue, please help me by adding an issue here on GitHub.**